 CAUT Policy Statement

 Systemic discrimination takes place in institutions and systems and results in unfair treatment and unequal opportunities.
 Systemic discrimination can be intentional and may also be an unintended consequence of systems and their interactions.
 In the post-secondary education environment, systemic discrimination has manifested itself in barriers to access, employment, governance, inclusion, respect, and acceptance.
 The result has been that particular forms of knowledge production, dissemination and pedagogy have been privileged over others, a practice that has limited the scope of academic freedom and scholarship.

-When assessing scholarship for career decisions, recognition must be given to different and diverse experiences of marginalized groups.
+When assessing scholarship for career decisions, recognition must be given to different and diverse experiences of equity-deserving groups.
 Diverse substantive contributions to knowledge must be welcomed in the university or college.
 Diversity demands representation of difference in terms of vision, values, cultural mores, lived experience, methodologies, and epistemologies in critical analysis.

 The attainment of equity requires vigilant monitoring and action to address restrictions to the realization of full participation of all members of the academy.
 An inclusive university or college is one that is active in eliminating these restrictions and promotes collegial governance and the full democratic participation and academic freedom of all its members, both regular and contract academic staff.
-Such restrictions include systemic discrimination, employment and education inequities, lack of accommodation, and institutional structures, policies, and practices that perpetuate systemic discrimination and may enable a climate of hostility or other adverse effects.
+Such restrictions include systemic discrimination, employment and education inequities, lack of accommodation, and institutional structures, policies, workplace culture, and practices that perpetuate systemic discrimination and may enable a climate of hostility or other adverse effects.

 Realizing equity is both an individual and a collective responsibility.
 CAUT commits to providing leadership in the work of combating systemic discrimination, removing barriers, and promoting inclusivity.
 In order to encourage post-secondary institutions and academic staff associations to take concrete action on issues such as inclusion, diversity, workplace safety, pay equity, employment equity and accommodation, CAUT should celebrate successes in these areas.

-Approved by the CAUT Council, November 2018.
+Approved by the CAUT Council, November 2018;